eProsima/Fast-DDS/Quality_Declaration_foonathan_memory.md

 Even though the current version is `< 1.0.0`, `foonathan_memory` is in [maintenance mode](https://www.jonathanmueller.dev/project/).

 *eprosima Fast DDS* ensures `foonathan_memory` version stability by pinning to a specific [release](https://github.com/foonathan/memory/releases/tag/v0.7-1).
-Both *eprosima* `foonathan_memory_vendor` utility and *eprosima Fast DDS* CI tests use this specific commit.
+Both *eprosima* `foonathan_memory_vendor` utility and *eprosima Fast DDS* CI tests use this specific release.
 The specific tag was released September 5th, 2021.

 *eprosima Fast DDS* maintainers will keep a continuous watch over new releases in order to assess the impact they could have over *eprosima Fast DDS*.
 Any `bugfix` or security vulnerability corrected that affects the API used by *eprosima Fast DDS* will be analyzed by the maintainers.
-Decision about updating the used commit rests in *eprosima Fast DDS* maintainers.
+Decision about updating the used commit/release rests in *eprosima Fast DDS* maintainers.

 ### Version Stability [1.ii]